awslabs/Agent-EvalKit/templates/commands/plan.md

 4. Follow this execution flow:

-    1. Parse user evaluation requests from input
-       If empty: ERROR "No agent description or evaluation requests provided"
+    1. Parse user evaluation requests from user input If empty: ERROR "No agent description or evaluation requests provided"
     2. Analyze agent and user requirements:
        - Parse specific evaluation requests, scenarios, and constraints from user input